biemond/smartmeter/README.md

 ===============================================

 Java Embedded Suite of Oracle Application which reads the energy meter (gas & electricity) and expose these data as restful service which can be used in your mobile applications
-All the data are stored every 30 minutes in the Embedded Derby Database
+All the data are stored every 30 minutes in the Embedded Derby Database and using JAX-RS to expose the data ( accepts JSON ,XML , JSONP with callback)

-and using JAX-RS to expose the data ( accepts JSON ,XML , JSONP with callback)
+Also added a HTML5 with JQuery which reads the Restful services plus displays the data

 [Used the RJ11/USB P1 Converter Cable](https://sites.google.com/site/nta8130p1smartmeter/webshop)
 Raspberry Pi B 512mb version
-Tested on a Liander meter ( Netherlands )
+Tested on a Liander energy meter ( Netherlands )

 Used Soft-float Debian “wheezy” pi image cause the need for Oracle JDK.
 This image is identical to the Raspbian “wheezy” image, but uses the slower soft-float ABI.
 It is only intended for use with software such as the Oracle JVM which does not yet support the hard-float ABI used by Raspbian.